-No. The emergency pill contains either a combination of oestrogen and progestin or progestin alone, and works by delaying or inhibiting ovulation.
+No, emergency contraceptives (the morning after pill) contain either a combination of estrogen and progestin or progestin only, and work by delaying or inhibiting ovulation.
 It is not a method of abortion.

-No. Good evidence shows that emergency pills will not cause birth defects and will not otherwise harm the foetus if a woman is already pregnant when she takes the emergency pill.
+Good evidence shows that emergency contraceptives (ECPs) will not cause birth defects and will not otherwise harm the fetus if a woman is already pregnant when she takes ECPs or if ECPs fail to prevent pregnancy.

-Women who take the emergency pill should understand that they could become pregnant the next time they have sex unless they begin to use another method of contraception at once.
-Because emergency pills delay ovulation in some women, she may be most fertile soon after taking it.
-If she wants continuous protection from pregnancy, she must start using another contraceptive method at once.
+Women who take emergency contraceptives (ECPs) should understand that they could become pregnant the next time they have sex unless they begin to use another method of contraception at once.
+Because ECPs delay ovulation in some women, she may be most fertile soon after taking ECPs.
+If she wants ongoing protection from pregnancy, she must start using another contraceptive method at once.